simonspa/corryvreckan/src/modules/Clustering4D/README.md

 Thus, the  arithmetic mean is safer.

 Split clusters can be recovered using a larger search radius for neighboring pixels.
-Their width is defined as the maximum extend in column/row direction, i.e. a cluster of pixels (1,10), (1,12) would have a column width of 1 and a row width of 3.
+Their width is defined as the maximum extent in column/row direction, i.e. a cluster of pixels (1,10), (1,12) would have a column width of 1 and a row width of 3.

 ### Parameters
 * `time_cut_rel`: Number of standard deviations the `time_resolution` of the detector plane will be multiplied by.
 This value is then used as the maximum time difference allowed between pixels for association to a cluster.
 By default, a relative time cut is applied.
 Absolute and relative time cuts are mutually exclusive.
 Defaults to `3.0`.